top of page

 If a number is a factor of a product, it also means that the product is a multiple of the factor.

-Factorization: A natural number expressed as the product of two or more natural numbers.
+Factorization: The expression of a number as a product of two or more factors.

 Being able to determine all the factors of a number is essential.
 This skill makes multiplying, dividing, and simplifying fractions easier.